apbetioli/calculate3d/README.md

 ## Build for production

-This will build the bundle.js for production
+Build the bundle.js for production

 ```
 yarn prod